Critical and quasicritical behavior in a three-species dynamical model of semi-directed percolation: Introduction

 Phase transitions in percolation models have been of long-standing interest in statistical physics and have been analyzed extensively both from theoretical and application points of view in diverse fields~\cite{Saberi2015,Sahimi2021,Hunt2014, Ziff2021,Panda2023,Isichenko1992}.
 Numerous variants of the percolation model have been introduced and studied in the past, and one of the variants that still poses many interesting questions is the model of directed percolation~\cite{Henkel, Hinrichsen2000}.
 Unlike the standard or isotropic percolation model, the directed model has an inbuilt preferred direction that can be associated with the evolution of a dynamic process.
 Usually, a temporal coordinate is introduced to denote the preferred direction, which in the two-dimensional case leads to a space-like plus a time-like dimension, resulting in the so-called $1+1$-dimensional directed percolation model~\cite{Henkel, Hinrichsen2000}.
 Similar to the isotropic percolation model, the phase transition in the directed model is marked by the appearance of an infinite cluster that extends over the system, but with a preferred direction~\cite{Hinrichsen2000,Dhar1981}.
 While the directed cluster can be constructed from an isotropic one, a convenient and useful way to generate and study the former is by defining a suitable dynamic process, as is usually done when defining the directed percolation problem~\cite{Hinrichsen2000}.

 There exist many similarities and differences between the isotropic and directed models of percolation.
 The order parameter for both cases is the probability that a randomly chosen site belongs to/generates an infinite cluster of occupied or active sites.
-However, crucially, the nature of the phase transition and associated critical properties in the two models are different, and they belong to distinct universality classes.
+However, the nature of the phase transition and associated critical properties in the two models are different.
 In contrast to the isotropic percolation (IP) model, directed percolation (DP) models are inherently non-equilibrium in nature due to the presence of absorbing state configurations in the dynamic process from which the system cannot escape once entered~\cite{Henkel}.
 By and large, the IP and the DP universality classes form two major groups, the former characterizing many purely geometric or static processes and the latter characterizing many dynamic processes leading to absorbing states~\cite{Hinrichsen2000,Hinrichsen2009,Janssen1981,Grassberger1982}.

 Delineating the relationship between IP and DP has been a subject of significant interest.
 Earlier, a few studies have investigated the crossover from isotropic to directed critical behaviour in suitably defined percolation models, aiming to identify the mechanisms and parameters that could control this transition~\cite{Hinrichsen2000}.
 In these models, it is often observed that the critical behavior shows a shift from one universality class to the other when a parameter of the system is varied.
 For example, in Ref.~\cite{Frojdh1997}, the authors introduced a fugacity parameter which, when tuned, changes the percolation system from isotropic to directed.
 In another study~\cite{Zhou2012}, a biased directed percolation model was introduced with a probability parameter that causes a crossover from isotropic to directed percolation at a specific value of the parameter.